A Unifying Framework for Parallel and Distributed Processing in R using Futures: The future framework

 \subsubsection{Third-party future backends}

 Besides these built-in future backends, other R packages available on CRAN implement additional backends.
 As long as these backends conform to the \dfn{Future API} specifications, as discussed in Section~'Validation', they can be used as alternatives to the built-in backends.
-For example, the \CRANpkg{future.callr} package~\citep{CRAN:future.callr} implements a future backend that resolves futures in parallel on the local machine via R processes, orchestrated by the \CRANpkg{callr}~\citep{CRAN:callr} package, e.g. \begin{example} plan(future.callr::callr) ## defaults to workers = availableCores() plan(future.callr::callr, workers = 4) \end{example} Another example is \CRANpkg{future.batchtools}~\citep{CRAN:future.batchtools}, which implements several types of backends on top of the \CRANpkg{batchtools}~\citep{Lang_etal_2017}.
-Most notably, it provides backends that resolve futures distributed on high-performance compute (HPC) environments by submitting the futures as jobs to a job scheduler, e.g.\ Slurm, SGE, and Torque/PBS: \begin{example} plan(future.batchtools::batchtools_slurm) plan(future.batchtools::batchtools_sge) plan(future.batchtools::batchtools_torque) \end{example} Yet another example is the \CRANpkg{googleComputeEngineR} package~\citep{CRAN:googleComputeEngineR}, which provides a snow cluster type that supports\footnote{It also supports using \code{parLapply()} functions.} resolving futures in the cloud on the Google~Compute~Engine platform.
+For example, the \CRANpkg{future.callr} package~\citep{CRAN:future.callr} implements a future backend that resolves futures in parallel on the local machine via R processes\footnote{The callr backend performs similarly to the PSOCK-based multisession backend.
+However, in contrast to the latter, it does not rely on socket connections, which on MS Windows may require administrative rights on the machine's firewall in order to allow the R process to communicate on certain ports.
+Moreover, on machines with a large number of cores, PSOCK clusters are limited to 125 parallel workers because that is the maximum number of connections R can have open simultaneously.}, orchestrated by the \CRANpkg{callr}~\citep{CRAN:callr} package, e.g., \begin{example} plan(future.callr::callr) ## defaults to workers = availableCores() plan(future.callr::callr, workers = 4) \end{example} Another example is \CRANpkg{future.batchtools}~\citep{CRAN:future.batchtools}, which implements several types of backends on top of the \CRANpkg{batchtools}~\citep{Lang_etal_2017} package.
+Most notably, it provides backends that resolve futures distributed on high-performance compute (HPC) environments by submitting the futures as jobs to a job scheduler, e.g., Slurm, SGE, and Torque/PBS: \begin{example} plan(future.batchtools::batchtools_slurm) plan(future.batchtools::batchtools_sge) plan(future.batchtools::batchtools_torque) \end{example} Yet another example is the \CRANpkg{googleComputeEngineR} package~\citep{CRAN:googleComputeEngineR}, which provides a ``snow'' cluster type that supports\footnote{It also supports using \code{parLapply()} functions.} resolving futures in the cloud on the Google~Compute~Engine platform.